bashwork/wdm/hwk/homework2.rst

 that attribute with that value provided the greatest information gain at that point int the tree.
 The remaining nodes were chosen in the same way.

-My first three training examples all evaluated correctly.
+My first three testing examples all evaluated correctly.
 This was performed by simply running them through the tree and then assigning them the class of the leaf node that they finished on::